Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Non-Euclidean Learning for Science

 Many problems in science and engineering are intrinsically non-Euclidean and thus provide an exciting opportunity for the application of non-Euclidean ML methods.
 Here, we briefly highlight key developments in selected application areas.
 We refer the reader to \citet{9046288, bronstein2021geometric, gaudelet2021utilizing, Rajpurkar2022AI, Li2022Graph, 10.1145/3535101, Wang2023ScientificDI} for more comprehensive discussions of applications.

 \textbf{Chemistry and Drug Development}

-Within computational chemistry, molecular analysis and design are traditionally lengthy and expensive processes, sometimes requiring decades of development time, and billions of dollars of investment and infrastructure.
-Molecular data inherently has geometric and graphical structure, well suited for non-Euclidean approaches \citep{atz2021geometric}.

-Graph neural networks have become a workhorse for molecular analysis, treating molecules as graphs with atoms as nodes and bonds as edges \citep{gilmer17messagepassing, bronstein2021geometric}.
-Progress in this field has largely involved the construction of message-passing neural networks with favorable properties, such as equivariance to a growing family of group transformations, novel forms of weight sharing, more expressive primitives, and more efficient formulations for parameterization and computation \citep{schutt2017schnet, Thomas2018TensorClouds, batzner2023, satorras2022en, bekkers2024fast}.
+Graph neural networks have become a workhorse for molecular analysis, treating molecules as graphs with atoms as nodes and bonds as edges \citep{gilmer17messagepassing, bronstein2021geometric} {(Card C3 in Figure~\ref{fig:data-coord})}.
+Progress in this field has largely involved the construction of message-passing neural networks with favorable properties, such as equivariance to a growing family of group transformations {(see examples of layers in Fig. \ref{fig:topo_deep_learning})}, novel forms of weight sharing, more expressive primitives, and more efficient formulations for parameterization and computation \citep{schutt2017schnet, thomas2018tensor, batzner2023, satorras2022en, bekkers2024fast}.
 Deep networks with geometric structure have also been used directly for drug screening to discover new antibiotics \citep{Stokes2020ADL}.

 Recently, deep equivariant generative modeling has emerged as a powerful framework for molecule synthesis.
-Prior work by \citep{gebauer2020symmetryadapted, simonovsky2018graphvae, simm2020symmetryaware} establishes the importance of leveraging geometric properties for the synthesis of molecules. \citep{hoogeboom2022equivariant} introduces equivariant denoising diffusion models for molecule generation by directly generating 3D atomic coordinates, demonstrating improved quality and efficiency.
-This was recently extended by \citep{xu2023geometric} to perform equivariant diffusion over a molecular latent space, and by \citep{vignac2023midi} which achieves much higher stability for generated molecules on the GEOM-DRUGS dataset.
-Another line of work generates molecular invariants such as angles and distances, which then are used to produce coordinates \citep{Luo2022AnAF}.
+Prior work by \citet{gebauer2020symmetryadapted, simonovsky2018graphvae, simm2020symmetryaware} establishes the importance of leveraging geometric properties for the synthesis of molecules. \citet{hoogeboom2022equivariant} introduces equivariant denoising diffusion models for molecule generation by directly generating 3D atomic coordinates, demonstrating improved quality and efficiency.
+This was recently extended by \citet{xu2023geometric} to perform equivariant diffusion over a molecular latent space, and by \citet{vignac2023midi} which achieves much higher stability for generated molecules on the GEOM-DRUGS dataset.
+Another line of work generates molecular invariants such as angles and distances, which are then used to produce coordinates \citep{Luo2022AnAF}.
 Recent work has also demonstrated the importance of equivariances and invariances for molecular conformer generation \citep{xu2022geodiff, reidenbach2023coarsenconf}.